Spokane Street Corridor Renovations

-Verdis worked with the City of Post Falls and Steering Committee, the Post Falls Urban Renewal Agency and Welch-Comer Engineers to master plan the half-mile streetscape of Spokane Street in the downtown City Center.
+Verdis worked with the City of Post Falls, the Post Falls Urban Renewal Agency and Welch-Comer Engineers to master plan a half-mile streetscape of Spokane Street in the City Center.

-Verdis performed site analysis and schematic design and came up with three different concepts; each addressing traffic lanes, pedestrian and bicycle integration with the centennial trail and proposed spur trails, thematic design for enhanced intersections, and streetscape amenities, including benches, trash/ash receptacles, pedestrian level lighting, bike racks, and two opportunities for pocket parks at the existing iconic water tower and at the existing centennial trail intersection with the street.
+Verdis performed site analysis and schematic design and proposed three different concepts.
+Each concept addressed traffic lanes, pedestrian and bicycle integration with the North Idaho Centennial Trail and proposed spur trails, thematic design for enhanced intersections, and streetscape amenities, including benches, trash/ash receptacles, pedestrian-level lighting and bike racks.
+Opportunities for pocket parks were identified at the existing iconic water tower and at the Centennial Trail intersection with the street.

-Verdis then presented the streetscape alternatives to the City Engineer and Steering Committee and facilitated a feedback session where all committee members voted on their preferred concepts, alternatives and design details.
+Verdis presented the streetscape alternatives to the City Engineer and Steering Committee and facilitated a feedback session where committee members voted on their preferred concepts, alternatives and design details.